 You will be able to earn more points if your fellow classmates like and discuss your Posts, so consider that when you do post or comment.
 Posting things that are well-written and relevant will get more students to read and respond to your Posts, which will allow you to earn your points more quickly.
 Also, remember that this is a course community and any good community requires conversations and interactions between people.
 Try to initiate and maintain actual back-and-forth dialogue with your classmates.
 The Posts and Comments you create are not really for me; they are for the whole class.

-Be aware that there are search and filter functions to the right at the very top of the feed so you can find easily find posts by things like topic, author, or date.
+Be aware that there are search and filter functions to the right of the feed so you can easily find posts by topic, author, or date.

 If you have any questions, raise them in Comments below!